Linagee-Name-Registrar/lnr-ethers/README.md

 ## Build the package

-To generate the library, run:
+To generate the library with rollup, run:

 ```bash
 npm run build